iandhall/shopping-lists/README.md

 Features
 --------
-Real-time updates when a user picks, unpicks, adds adds or removes items.
+Real-time updates when a user picks, unpicks, adds or removes items.

 Permissions management: User can state which actions other users can perform on the shared shopping list.